NBA G League Ignite: History

-The Ignite joined the 2020–21 season playing a full 15-game schedule in the single-site bubble tournament in Orlando, Florida, with 11 teams opting not to participate.
-In their first season, they put up an 8-7 record and entered the G League Playoffs in their first season, but they lost in the quarterfinal round to the Raptors 905.
+The Ignite joined the 2020–21 season playing a full 15-game schedule in the single-site bubble tournament at the ESPN Wide World of Sports Complex in Orlando, Florida, with 11 teams opting not to participate.
+In their first season, they put up an 8–7 record and entered the G League Playoffs in their first season, but they lost in the quarterfinal round to the Raptors 905.

-In the Ignite's second season, they were only allowed to play in the Winter Showcase, an early-season tournament that allowed them and the Capitanes de Ciudad de México an opportunity to compete with other G League teams due to the reeling effects of the COVID-19 pandemic.
+In the Ignite's second season, they were only allowed to play in the Winter Showcase, an early-season tournament that allowed both them and the Capitanes de la Ciudad de México, a Mexican-based G League team that was meant to join the G League Ignite in their inaugural season before the COVID-19 pandemic changed plans for them, an opportunity to compete with other G League teams due to the reeling effects of that pandemic.
 This season was primarily led by new prospects Dyson Daniels from Australia, former Yakima Valley College student MarJon Beauchamp, and 5-star recruit Jaden Hardy.
-In the 12 games they were allowed to play in, the Ignite held a 6-6 record, which gave them a 4th place finish in the West Division but did not give them qualifications to compete any further in the Winter Showcase.
+While they were still based in Walnut Creek, California during this time, the Ignite would play their home games at the Michelob Ultra Arena in Las Vegas, Nevada due to the still-ongoing effects of the COVID-19 pandemic at the time.
+In the 12 games they were allowed to play in, the Ignite held a 6–6 record, which gave them a 4th-place finish in the West Division but did not give them qualifications to compete any further in the Winter Showcase.
+They also competed against the Capitanes de la Ciudad de México alongside other NBA G League teams in exhibition games after the Winter Showcase ended in order to give the younger Ignite players some extra reps during the second half of the G League's season.

-For their third season, the Ignite will move from Walnut Creek, California to the Las Vegas Valley to begin playing their home games at the Dollar Loan Center in Henderson, Nevada.
+For their third season, the NBA G League Ignite moved from Walnut Creek, California to the Las Vegas Valley to play their home games at the Henderson Event Center in Henderson, Nevada going forward.
+This season would best be noted for the 2022 Metropolitans 92 vs. NBA G League Ignite series of exhibition games that not only showcased the talents of Scoot Henderson and other young G League talents from the Ignite, but also that of 7'4" center Victor Wembanyama (and later Top 10 selection Bilal Coulibaly) from the Metropolitans' end as well.
+The Ignite would see their highest amount of wins and highest number of wins that season with 11 total, but they would also finish with the highest amount of losses, as well as the highest number of losses by this point in their existence with 21 games lost as well.